Why SignalQL exists

 - Try compile-first workflows (first query) and optional Postgres execution (local Postgres).

-- Expand only where SignalQL covers your v0.1 questions; everything else stays on existing tools until the spec grows.
+- Expand only where SignalQL covers your required retrieval questions; everything else stays on existing tools until the spec grows.

 Rollback stays simple: stop authoring SignalQL and keep using approved SQL or existing dashboards.
 The spec does not require adopting a new hosted runtime.